mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 As always I'll have a section like this that honestly says what doesn't work well and what I would have done with more time.

-*   Clearly this would have been more interesting with a better machine learning algorithm.
-Any thoughts on what would be ideal for this problem?
+*   Clearly this would have benefitted from more machine learning knowledge.
+    What would have been a good approach for this problem?
 *   I've been thinking a bit about memory management of replicated data on the cluster.
 In this exercise we specifically replicated out the test data.
     Everything would have worked fine without this step but it would have been much slower as every worker gathered data from the single worker that originally had the test dataframe.
 Replicating data is great until you start filling up distributed RAM.
-It will be interesting to think of policies about when you start cleaning up redundant data.
+It will be interesting to think of policies about when to start cleaning up redundant data and when to keep it around.
-*   Several people, both open source and Continuum customers have asked about a general API for machine learning, something akin to Spark's MLLib.
-Ideally a future Dask.learn would leverage Scikit-Learn in the same way that projects like Dask.dataframe leverages Pandas.
+*   Several people from both open source users and Continuum customers have asked about a general Dask library for machine learning, something akin to Spark's MLLib.
+Ideally a future Dask.learn module would leverage Scikit-Learn in the same way that Dask.dataframe leverages Pandas.
 It's not clear how to cleanly break up and parallelize Scikit-Learn algorithms.

 Conclusion